bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 ```

 This overlay uses `paths` from the `Overlay` context that uses
-dot-notation to address base schema attributes.
+dot-notation to address schema base attributes.

 The use of multiple contexts allow defining composite overlays.
 For
 example, using the `IndexOverlay` and `EncodingOverlay` together a
 single overlay can specify both the names and encodings for the
-attributes of the base schema.
+attributes of the schema base.

 ## Reference